muratk3n/thirdwave/en/README.md

 printing money", depoliticizing that decision, disqualifying itself as a national / global fiat currency.

-"Should autsterity be embedded in European law?"
+"Should austerity be embedded in European law?"

 ---